Rules to Better System Administrators - 22 Rules

 If you still need help, visit our Network Architecture consulting page and book in a consultant.

-For unplanned outages, see Unplanned - Do you have an unplanned outage process?
+For unplanned outages, see Outage - Do you have an unplanned outage process?

 If your servers are down or have to go down during business hours you should notify the users at least 15 minutes beforehand so you will not get 101 people all asking you if the computer is down.